Kotlin/KEEP/proposals/kdoc/links-to-extensions.md

         "".doSomething() // still resolved
       }
       ```
-    * in case of type hierarchies with extensions on supertypes, it's easy to leak an abstraction when referencing
+    * in the case of type hierarchies with extensions on supertypes, it's easy to leak an abstraction when referring to
-      links.
+      both members and extensions or extensions on different super types in the same KDoc block.
       F.e in the following example `[HeadersBuilder.append]` will be unresolved, and so we
-      need to use `[MessageBuilder.append]` which looks and inconsistent and when reading requires more attention, as
+      need to use `[MessageBuilder.append]` which looks inconsistent and when reading requires more attention, as
-      you now need to know the hierarchy:
+      you now need to know the full hierarchy:
       ```kotlin
       interface MessageBuilder { fun build(): String }
       interface HeadersBuilder: MessageBuilder